ejolly/boa/README.md

 `boa setup [--autoenv]`

 You should run this the first time you install Boa, preferablly using the `--autoenv` flag.
-This will add the following command aliases to your `~/.zshrc`: `boa-activate` and `boa-deactivate` which behave just like `conda activate/deactivate` but for the local environment.
+This will add the following command aliases to your `~/.zshrc`: `boa-activate` and `boa-deactivate` which behave just like `conda activate/deactivate` but for the local environment (note the `-`).
 The `--autoenv` flag will setup a hook to **automatically activate and deactivate** a local environment when you `cd` into a directory that contains an `environment.yml` file.
 Setting up Boa with this functionality is recommended as boa will seamlessly handle switching conda environments for you as your `cd` around.

 #### autoenv caveats

 `--autoenv` only cares about the presence of `environment.yml` in the local directory and it doesn't care if this file was created using Boa (`boa init`) or manually.
 If it detects such a file and an `env` folder in the same directory, it will try to automatically activate the environment.
 If no `env` folder is present, Boa will automatically build the environment using the `environment.yml` file.
 If you're already using `environment.yml` in your projects you may not want these automatic behaviors, hence why the flag is optional.
-You can always use `conda activate/deactivate` to change environments if boa has auto-switched for you.
+You can always use `conda activate/deactivate` or the equivalent `boa-activate`/`boa-deactivate` (note the `-`) to change environments if boa has auto-switched for you.

 ### init